incirLabs/react-ethooks/docs/docs/installation.md

 React Ethooks can be installed to any React project using any npm package manager.

 :::caution
 React Ethooks depends on ethers library.
 So you must also install ethers.js library.
 :::

+# Installation

 <Tabs>
   <TabItem value="yarn">